Help

 Does WedCut have a barcode scanner?

-Does it sync with Apple Health?
+Does it sync with Apple Health or my wearable?

 Is there an Android version?

-Not at launch.
-We're iOS-first.
+WedCut is available now on iOS; Android is on the way.
 To be notified when Android lands, sign up at our waitlist and tick the Android box.

 Does WedCut track macros?